Phandung1312/HomeStayFinder/README.md

 - Android Jetpack

 ## 2, Main features
-- Post room rental ads,search for room rentals
+- CRUD post room rentals.
+- Search for rooms based on different crieria.
+- View all the rooms that have been posted by the room owner.
-- Send messages, schedule appointments with the room owner.
+- Send messages, schedule appointments and phone call with the room owner.
 # Link Demo
 [Click here to watch demo video](https://www.youtube.com/watch?v=PlAOejKYkEM)
 # Screenshots